chbrown/presidents/README.md

     + George W. Bush

 * [PresidentsUSA.net](http://www.presidentsusa.net/speeches.html)

-  - The purpose of this site is to provide researchers, students, teachers, politicians, journalists, and citizens a complete resource guide to the US Presidents.
+  > The purpose of this site is to provide researchers, students, teachers, politicians, journalists, and citizens a complete resource guide to the US Presidents.
   - Affiliated with Yale
-  - Hodgepodge of links to other sites.
+  - Hodgepodge of links to other sites, no original data.

 * [PresidentialRhetoric.com](http://www.presidentialrhetoric.com/index.html)